6 Benefits of Behavior-Driven Testing with Cucumber,

 or How This Increasingly Popular QA & Testing Approach Can Help You Improve Your Software Quality and Promote Customer Satisfaction

-Developers and QA engineers, often, fail to get the meaning of what BAs write, while the client, is, frequently, sent a quality report that can only be clearly understandable to its authors.
+Often, developers and QA engineers fail to get the meaning of what BAs write, while the client is frequently sent a quality report that can only be clearly understandable to its authors.
 Most of the time, such reports fail to keep the client informed about the current state of their product’s quality.
-The above is, especially, true for large-scale software development projects, like those, our development team is, mostly, engaged in implementing.
+The above is especially true for large-scale software development projects like those, our development team is mostly engaged in implementing.

 Is there any viable solution to this wide-spread problem?

 Yes, there is.
-After we began to favor Behavior-driven testing over the other more common testing approaches (and to use the corresponding testing tools, such as, for instance, Cucumber), we have been able to dispose of most of our ambiguity-related problems and improve our testing quality immensely.
+After we began to favor Behavior-driven testing over the other more common testing approaches (and to use the corresponding testing tools, such as, for instance, Cucumber) we have been able to dispose of most of our ambiguity-related problems and to improve our testing quality immensely.

 So, how can Behavior-driven testing and the usage of such awesome, in our opinion, testing tools, as Cucumber or JBehave, help?

 1. Better-Structured, Clearly Understandable and Highly Usable Test Cases

 First of all, your test cases become well-structured and universally understandable to all actors, involved in your product’s development and testing.
 Due to Gherkin language parser, Cucumber supports creating and executing test scenarios that are written in what is essentially plain business English.